xulongwu4/nvidia-optimus-manager/README.md

 +-----------------------------------------------------------------------------+
 ```
 ## AUTOMATED SCRIPT INSTALL
+- Install the NVIDIA proprietary graphics driver
 - Download this repo, extract, cd into nvidia-optimus-manager-master, and from your terminal, run:
     ```
     sh nvidia-optimus-installer.sh
     ```
+    Please note: Don't run with `sudo`

-- The script will automatically install and configure everything for Gnome or Budgie.
+- The script will automatically install and configure everything for Gnome, MATE, or Budgie.
+- Reboot
 - That's it!

-## Things to do before installation
+## Things to do before manual installation

 - Install the NVIDIA proprietary graphics driver
 - Blacklist the `nouveau` driver: